opsmop/opsmop/docs/source/faq.rst

 How Is OpsMop Different From X?
 -------------------------------

 Ok, the one question I don't like.
-You'll have to look for yourself.
+I wrote this thing, so  you'll want to look for yourself!
 OpsMop contains the features documentated on this web site.
 The other tool has features documented on the other tool web site.
 Some of the features are different or work differently!